Mike Robinson (designer)

 Michael Vernon Robinson (born 2 May 1956) is an American automobile designer.
-In January 2014 he left the position of Brand and Design Director of Bertone after its financial crises, to become the chief executive officer and design director of ED Design in Turin, Italy.
+In January 2014 he left the position of Brand and Design Director of Bertone after its financial crises, to become design director of ED Design, and then Head of Design at BLUE Engineering s.r.l. in Turin, Italy.

-Previously, Robinson held the position of Design Director at Fiat and Lancia, and worked as a designer with Ford in Dearborn, Volvo in Gothenborg, Sweden, Open Design, Ghia, and Fiat in Torino, Italy.
-Several of his more prominent styling contributions have been the Ghia TSX-4 concept, the Fiat Bravo/Brava, Lancia Dialogos concept, Lancia Giubileo (Pope's personal limousine based on a stretch Thesis), Lancia Thesis, Lancia Nea concept, Lancia Ypsilon, Fiat Ducato, Bertone Alfa Romeo Pandion concept, Bertone Jaguar B99 and B99 GT concepts, Bertone Nuccio concept, BAIC C51X concept, Aston Martin Jet 2 +2 one-off prototype, FAW Besturn X80 SUV, BAIC Senova D50 sedan, and BAIC Senova D60 Aero concept.
+Previously, Robinson held the position of Design Director at Fiat and Lancia, and worked as a designer with Ford in Dearborn, Volvo in Gothenborg, Sweden, Open Design, Ghia, and Fiat in Turin, Italy.
+Several of his more prominent styling contributions have been the Ghia TSX-4 concept, the Fiat Bravo/Brava, Lancia Dialogos concept, Lancia Giubileo (Pope's personal limousine based on a stretch Thesis), Lancia Thesis, Lancia Nea concept, Lancia Ypsilon, Fiat Ducato, Bertone-Alfa Romeo Pandion concept, Bertone Jaguar B99 and B99 GT concepts, Bertone Nuccio concept, BAIC C51X concept, Aston Martin Jet 2 +2 one-off prototype, FAW Besturn X80 SUV, BAIC Senova D50 sedan, and BAIC Senova D60 Aero concept.
 In addition, Robinson designed the Project Zero for AgustaWestland.
 Robinson's creative team in Bertone also designed the exterior and interior of the Frecciarossa 1000, the high-speed train for Trenitalia, built by Ansaldo Breda and Bombardier.

 Background

-Michael Vernon Robinson was born in Whittier, California, a suburb of Los Angeles, on May 2, 1956, to Don and Berta Robinson; his older brother is Douglas Robinson.
+Michael Vernon Robinson was born in Whittier, California, on 2 May 1956, to Don and Berta Robinson; his older brother is Douglas Robinson.
 At age 16, while studying architecture in high school in Kent, Washington, he discovered a poster of the Lancia Stratos Prototipo Zero by Bertone.
-He was so heavily influenced by the concept car that he decided to not only become a car designer but to emigrate to Torino, Italy where he felt the best car design in the world was taking place.
+He was so heavily influenced by the concept car that he decided to not only become a car designer but to emigrate to Turin, Italy where he felt the best car design in the world was taking place.
 He received bachelor's degrees in both fine arts (1978) and industrial design (1979) from the University of Washington.

 When I saw that 1970 Bertone concept car a light bulb lit up in my head because it was not only the most beautiful car I had ever seen, it was also the most innovative car I had ever seen.
 At just 83cm tall with a cab-forward, monovolume architecture, it used the front windshield as the entry door, opening up crocodile-style, erasing all the terrible taboos tied to what was considered modern car design in America at that time.
 The Italians, I discovered, were light years ahead of the rest of the world in car design.
 So I fixed my sights on that and made it my personal mission in life.
 I wanted to go where the very best designers were.